-Lesson Plan 2 Reference pages 106-107 Topics Willem Janszoon Hernando Cortes Francisco Pizarro Resources • Skills Book page 45 'Famous Explorers of the age of discovery' • Oxford School Atlas for Pakistan Prior knowledge / Introduction The Age of Exploration was a time when Europeans embarked on sea voyages to discover new lands, trade routes, wealth, and knowledge.
+Lesson Plan 2 Reference pages 106-107 Topics Willem Janszoon Hernando Cortes Francisco Pizarro Resources Skills Book page 45 'Famous Explorers of the age of discovery' Oxford School Atlas for Pakistan Prior knowledge / Introduction The Age of Exploration was a time when Europeans embarked on sea voyages to discover new lands, trade routes, wealth, and knowledge.
 It began in the 15th century and lasted through the 17th century.
 Explorers like Willem Janszoon, Hernando Cortes, and Francisco Pizarro played significant roles during this period.
 Willem Janszoon was a Dutch explorer who, in 1606, became one of the first known Europeans to set foot on Australia's shores.
 His exploration expanded understanding of the world's geography.
 Hernando Cortes was a Spanish conquistador, Cortes led an expedition in 1519 that resulted in the conquest of the Aztec Empire in present-day Mexico.
 This event marked a significant chapter in the European exploration of the Americas.
 Francisco Pizarro, led the conquest of the Inca Empire in South America.
 His expeditions and conquests greatly impacted the colonization of the New World.
 Starting discussion points 5-10 min Show students a world map and ask them to identify the regions explored by European navigators during the Age of Exploration.
 Steps for using the Student's Book Ask: Why did Janszoon not establish Dutch rule in Australia?
 If the Dutch were not interested in colonizing Australia, then what other motives were there for Janszoon to explore a new region?
 Why would Velasquez want to defame Cortes?
 Why did Cortes want to gain recognition from the Spanish King and Queen and what measures did he take to do so?
 Were the actions of Hernando Cortez and Francisco Pizarro fair and just?

-25 min
+2. Activity I: Writing a letter to the King of Spain

+Your Majesties

+I Have the honour to report

+Yours Humbly Hernando Cartez.

 Ask the group to write a message, as if from Hernando Cortez to the King and Queen of Spain, either before the completion of his mission, or after it was completed.
 They should consider how a subject addressed his monarch and the sort of language Cortez might have used to express his feelings and report to his employers.
 3. Activity 2: Does Pizzaro deserve his statue?

-Look at the statue of Pizzaro from modern Spain in the Students' Book on page 106.
+Look at the statue of Pizzaro from modern Spain in the Students' Book on

+page 106.

 What questions would you like to ask:

-- The sculptor
+• The sculptor

-- Pizzaro
+• Pizzaro

-- The Mayor of the city where the statue is installed
+• The Mayor of the city where the statue is installed

-- Modern citizens of that city
+Modern citizens of that city

-- Discuss whether it is appropriate to have a celebratory statue of a man like Pizzaro in a public place of honour.
+• Discuss whether it is appropriate to have a celebratory statue of a man like Pizzaro in a public place of honour.
 Return to whether or not we should judge the people of the past at all (as opposed to just reporting what they did) and whether we can apply today's values

+Discussion and Review 5 min

 Ask the students what they have learnt in this lesson.
 They could make a note of this, summarizing the lesson, for example:

-- ✓ I learned that the beginning of Dutch Exploration is marked by Willem Janszoon's voyage to Australian coast in 1606. - ✓ I learned that Hernando Cortez conquered the Aztec Empire and established Spanish dominion over Mexico. - ✓ I learned that Francisco Pizarro conquered the Inca empire for Spain
+✓ I learned that the beginning of Dutch Exploration is marked by Willem Janszoon's voyage to Australian coast in 1606. ✓ I learned that Hernando Cortez conquered the Aztec Empire and established Spanish dominion over Mexico. ✓ I learned that Francisco Pizarro conquered the Inca empire for Spain